Fintech by the numbers has been saved

 Watch the video: Closing the gap for fintech collaboration

 In the past few years, we appear to have entered a new phase in the evolution of the financial technology sector.
 The thinking of many financial institutions has evolved, and they're now seeking to team more with emerging technology companies to gain access to new markets and products, greater efficiencies, or just the "secret sauce" that makes innovation go.
 At the same time, many fintechs themselves have sought to join with large financial institutions to expand into new markets, gain industry and regulatory knowledge, and even simply cash out.

 There are countless articles and reports about fintechs these days, but how much of the analysis is grounded in fact?
 And how much is mere speculation?
 We wanted to understand the evolving ecosystem with data as the foundation.
 In particular, we were interested in the nature, type, and scale of engagement between fintechs and both investors and traditional financial institutions.

-To understand which businesses and solutions were gaining and losing, we analysed the pace of new company formation, amount and type of investment, and the most meaningful geographic regions for FinTechs.
+To understand which businesses and solutions were gaining and losing, we analyzed the pace of new company formation, amount and type of investment, and the most meaningful geographic regions for fintechs.
 Our key findings include: